There’s much more to Net Promoter Score than just the quantitative ratings users leave for your product.

 In this guide, we’ve listed 12 NPS survey question and response templates that you can use to generate more focused, specialized and meaningful feedback from your respondents.

-If you’re struggling to get the feedback and data you want from NPS, try switching from your standard follow-up question to one of the examples below to reach your audience from a new angle and prompt a different type of feedback.
+If you’re struggling to get the feedback and data you want from NPS survey, try switching from your standard follow-up question to one of the examples below to reach your audience from a new angle and prompt a different type of feedback.

 Switch “company” for a specific product or service